 Additionally, the contractor should cost load the schedule to the payment application’s schedule of values.
-This improves success because it obligates CM field staff to verify actual dates and percentage complete at the schedule activity level as part of the monthly walkaround.
+This improves success because it obligates construction management field staff to verify actual dates and percentage complete at the schedule activity level as part of the monthly walk around.
 On larger projects, resource loading at the crew or trade level should be specified so that delays caused by contractors who did not staff to their plan can be identified and the situation can be corrected.

-Every month, the schedule should be reviewed to identify potential delays, and timely corrective action should be initiated.
+Periodically, the schedule should be reviewed to identify potential delays, and timely corrective action should be initiated.
 If planned production rates are not being achieved, the contractor should adjust future activity durations to match the actuals, or submit a plan for improving production.
-Meetings should be held with the contractor to establish agreed-upon measures that make up for any delays.
+Meetings should be held with the general contractor to establish agreed-upon measures that make up for any delays.